Maxime Faget

-Maxime Allen "Max" Faget (pronounced fah-ZHAY; August 26, 1921 – October 9, 2004) was a Belizean-born American mechanical engineer.
+Maxime Allen "Max" Faget (pronounced fah-ZHAY; August 26, 1921 – October 9, 2004) was an American mechanical engineer.
 Faget was the designer of the Mercury spacecraft, and contributed to the later Gemini and Apollo spacecraft as well as the Space Shuttle.

 Life

 Faget was the son of American doctor Guy Henry Faget, and great-grandson of another prominent physician, Jean Charles Faget.
-Born in Dangriga, Belize (then known as British Honduras), he attended City College of San Francisco in San Francisco, California, and he received a Bachelor of Science degree in mechanical engineering from Louisiana State University in 1943.
+Born in Stann Creek Town, British Honduras (today Dangriga, Belize), he attended City College of San Francisco in San Francisco, California, and he received a Bachelor of Science degree in mechanical engineering from Louisiana State University in 1943.

 After three years as a submariner aboard USS Guavina in the U.S. Navy, Faget joined the Langley Research Center in Hampton, Virginia as a research scientist.
 While working for NACA at Langley, he worked on the design of the X-15 hypersonic spacecraft.

 In 1958, Faget became one of the 35 engineers who formed the Space Task Group, creating the Mercury spacecraft.
 He based his designs on the aerodynamic work of Harvey Allen from the mid-1950s, and was instrumental in selecting the blunt-body shape that won the Mercury competition over numerous contenders.
 He led the development of the escape tower system used on Mercury, which was used in various forms on almost all following crewed spacecraft.
 He also worked on the Gemini and Apollo vehicles, which shared many design points with the Mercury.

 Faget filed a patent for a space shuttle vehicle design in 1972.
 His design, which he named "DC-3" in homage to the famed Douglas DC-3 airliner, was a small two-stage fully reusable shuttle with a payload capacity around 15000 lb.
 DC-3 was officially studied by North American Aviation and shown in the press as a baseline contender for the Space Transportation System (STS).
 North American also studied a version of the same basic system with a much larger 50000 lb payload.
 However, the DC-3's nose-high re-entry profile was controversial, and eventually doomed it when the U.S. Air Force joined the Shuttle program and demanded cross-range performance that the DC-3 could not meet.
 In the end, its most lasting contribution was to clearly identify the trade-offs inherent in any reusable design.

 In 1962 Faget became the Director of Engineering and Development at the Manned Spacecraft Center and continued to work for NASA until his retirement in 1981, shortly after the second Space Shuttle flight (STS-2).
 After his retirement, he was among the founders of Space Industries Inc., established in 1982.
 One of the projects of the company was the Wake Shield Facility, a device to create near-perfect vacuum in the thermosphere.
-The WSF flew three times with a Space Shuttle in 1994–96 (STS-60, STS-69, STS-80).
+The WSF flew three times with a Space Shuttle in 1994–1996 (STS-60, STS-69, STS-80).